zxc-tju/InterHub/README.md

 **1.1 For ready-to-use interaction data in InterHub**, download and use the data from [InterHub](https://figshare.com/articles/dataset/_b_InterHub_A_Naturalistic_Trajectory_Dataset_with_Dense_Interaction_for_Autonomous_Driving_b_/27899754), unzip it, and place it in the `data/1_unified_cache` folder.
 Proceed to [2.
 Interaction Event Extract](#2-interaction-event-extract).

 **1.2 For working from scratch or extracting from other data resources**, the origin datasets are necessary.
-Refer to [Datasets](#datasets) for details on building the needed dataset structure.
+Refer to [dataset.md](dataset.md) for details on building the needed dataset structure.
 Preprocess the dataset to form a data cache if using initial or unprocessed datasets.

 For datasets including **INTERACTION, nuPlan, Waymo, lyft**, `0_data_unify.py` provides scripts for preprocessing raw data into a unified data cache.
 The project [trajdata](https://github.com/NVlabs/trajdata?tab=readme-ov-file#data-preprocessing-optional) is used in this step.
 Replace arguments according to the dataset you want to process: